What does the pancreas do?

 If your cat or dog is fed a fresh and well balanced diet and not dry food, has reduced toxicity exposure and experiences as little stress as possible, they have the best chance of a healthier outcome.
 And so therefore, diet, supplements, lifestyle and stress management are the core areas to consider in this disease.

-I hope this has been useful and of course, as usual, if you want to check out our services, see the link below.
+We hope this has been useful and of course, as usual, if you want to check out our services, see the link below.